Uncle Luke: 1980s

 In 1988, the group released their second album, Move Somethin.
 It was certified Gold and featured the singles "Move Somethin'" and "Do Wah Diddy Diddy".
 The album improved on the charts from the previous album, making it to No. 68 on the Billboard 200 and No. 20 on the Top R&B/Hip Hop Albums chart.

 Campbell decided to sell a separate clean version in addition to the explicit version of the album.
 A record store clerk in Alexander City, Alabama, was cited for selling a copy to an undercover police officer in 1988.
 It was the first time in the United States that a store owner was held liable for obscenity over music.
 The charges were dropped after a jury found the owner not guilty.

 Their third album As Nasty as They Wanna Be (1989) became the group's largest seller, being certified platinum by the Recording Industry Association of America.
 In 1990, the United States District Court for the Southern District of Florida ruled that the album was legally obscene; this ruling was later overturned by the Eleventh Circuit.
+This 11th Circuit decision was then appealed to the United States Supreme Court, which refused to hear the case.
 It is the first album in history to be deemed legally obscene.
 An obscenity trial followed, in which Henry Louis Gates, Jr., addressed the court on behalf of the defendants, all of whom were eventually acquitted.

 University of Miami "pay-for-play" allegations

 Campbell was also infamous in the late 1980s and early 1990s for his association with the University of Miami football team.
 Campbell was alleged to have been behind what was referred to as a "pay-for-play" system, which involved cash rewards for acts such as scoring touchdowns and big hits, although Campbell has never actually donated to the University of Miami or its athletics department.

-In 1993, Campbell threatened to go public with various alleged violations by the university's athletic department and its football program if Ryan Collins, a black player on the team, wasn't named starting quarterback that season.
+In 1993, Campbell threatened to go public with various alleged violations by the university's athletic department and its football program if Ryan Collins, a black player on the team, was not named starting quarterback that season.